darshan-kt/navigation_integrated_rbcar/README.md

 This package has rbcar metapackage for rbcar vehicle model, gazebo world, mapping, localization.
 For navigation of rbcar model is done by using fine tuned teb_local_planner.

+# rbcar_common
+Robotnik Car common packages

+## rbcar_description
+It contains the [urdf](http://wiki.ros.org/urdf), meshes, and other elements needed in the description are contained here.

+##rbcar_pad
+This package allows controlling the robot using a joystick or game-pad, by sending the messages received through the joystick input, correctly adapted, to the correct command topic.

 Launch the below launch file, it will launches the entire world, car, controllers and navigation stack.
 $ roslaunch rbcar_localization amcl_with_movebase.launch